 There are two types of people in this world: Those who jump for joy at the first mention of Botox or facial fillers, and those who at least pause at the idea of a needle coming within inches of their faces.
 For the needle-brave among us, injectables carry the allure of impressively smooth results that make the pinch well worth it.
 But as one might expect from a needle to the face, injections can also result in temporary skin irritation or bruising around the poked area.
-If you’ve weighed the pros and cons of Botox and are very much on board with Botox but want to know how to calm your skin when getting injectables, read on.
+If you’ve weighed the pros and cons of Botox and are very much on board, but want to know how to calm your skin when getting injectables, read on.

 The good thing is that while swelling is common, it tends to dissipate within a few hours after treatment for most people.
 However, there are still a few things you can do before, during, and after the procedure to help keep it to a minimum.
 Above all?
 Make sure you're seeing a doctor you trust.
 In cases of over-treatment or poor practice, Botox or fillers can carry a range of side effects from drooping of the lip or eyelid to possible blockage of blood vessels, which could lead to much more serious complications.
 This is rare — but it just goes to show why it's exceptionally important to get treated by someone who is very knowledgeable about the anatomy of the face, and injects often.

 With the right techniques, you can minimize the bruising, redness, or swelling that is most typical after getting injectable treatments.
 Whether you’re still on the fillers fence or planning your zillionth injectable treatment, these best practices and tips from experts will help calm your skin so you can move on to enjoying the results as soon as possible.